 - Estimated Tuition Per Credit Hour (Out-of-state): $587

 4.)
 University of Nebraska

 The University of Nebraska is a public research university located in Lincoln, Nebraska.
 Home to some 25,000+ students, the university is the flagship institution of the University of Nebraska system.
 As with a number of our top picks for agribusiness masters, the university is a land-grant institution founded in an area of great agricultural activity.
-One of the top schools in the midwestern United States, UNL has multiple alumni who have won the Nobel Price, the Pulitzer Prize, many Rhodes Scholars, and many Goldwater and Truman Scholars.
-Accordingly, many faculty members have also recieved high caliber awards as well.
-Offerings are wide ranging at the research university, and include a total of more than 275 courses of study.
+One of the top schools in the midwestern United States, UNL has multiple alumni who have won the Nobel Prize, the Pulitzer Prize, many Rhodes Scholars, and many Goldwater and Truman Scholars.
+Accordingly, many faculty members have also received high caliber awards as well.
+Offerings are wide-ranging at the research university and include a total of more than 275 courses of study.
 The university is also known for a wide range of online offerings through the office of online and distance learning.

 The fully online Master of Science in Agronomy offered by the University of Nebraska places highly in our ranking due to its affordability and support services.
 Students in the program may choose from four specializations to tailor the program to their personal and career-related goals.
 These specializations include plant breeding and genetics, crop physiology and production, horticulture, and range and forage science.
 A number of minors are also available, including Agricultural Leadership, Education & Communication, Business and/or Agribusiness.
 Adding to the already impressive flexibility of the program is the ability to elect to pursue a thesis, or not.
 For students not electing to pursue a thesis, another hands-on research project will be required.
 Graduates of the program work in many sectors of agriculture throughout the United States, and students are afforded the ability to connect with those already working in industries through the career services office.